-With many cities enacting quarantine or shelter in place measures, in-person interviews aren’t possible.
-As a result, many employers are turning to virtual interviews to continue the hiring process.
+When in-person interviews aren’t possible or are inconvenient, many employers turn to virtual interviews to continue the hiring process.
 Though preparing for the actual interview is the same as an in-person meeting, video calling itself can have a steep learning curve.
 Here is a guide to help you before and during your next video interview.

 Before the Interview

 • Set Up Your Interview Space: To keep the hiring manager focused and engaged in your conversation, take steps to prepare your interview area.
 Face your camera toward a neutral background, clear off any clutter in the area, and ensure you are free of distractions.
 The space behind you should be professional – if you wouldn’t post it at the office, you should remove it before your interview.
 Likewise, warn any housemates or family that you’re interviewing and that you shouldn’t be interrupted.

 • Do a Practice Run (or Three): Video interviewing has a lot of variables involved, so recording a few practice interviews can help you feel more at ease.
 It will not only reveal any glaring issues (such as low audio or shaky pictures) but it will give you an in-depth look at how you interview as a whole.
 Did you catch yourself fussing with the microphone or adjusting the camera?
 Does your chair squeak every time you move?
 Check for filler words like “um” or “like” that could appear unprepared.
 With a little forethought, you’ll be able to spot any faux pas from the get-go and correct them before your actual interview.

 • Adjust your Camera: To be comfortable and also maintain a flattering angle, it’s best to place your webcam at eye height.
 You don’t want to strain your neck trying to keep eye contact with the camera during a prolonged period.
 If you don’t have a laptop stand or a desk that can be moved to that height, a stack of books works too!